-Lipid modifications of G proteins: α Subunits are palmitoylated
+Lipid modifications of G proteins: α subunits are palmitoylated

 Maurine E. Linder, Pamela Middleton, John R. Hepler, Ronald Taussig, Alfred G. Gilman, Susanne M. Mumby